WCramRTC/GA_FirstApplication/README.md

 ![Choose Console App](Images/ChooseConsoleApp.gif)

 ### Step 3: Configure Your New Project

+> Explination: This step teaches you how to properly name and where to save your project.

 1. Give your project a name (e.g., "Hello_World").
 2. Choose a folder to save it in (recommended: create a dedicated folder for C projects).
 3. Check the "Place solution and project in the same directory" option.